MrAjMann/ThirdDimension/README.md

 scss - Used to enhance / change Bootstraps initial styles Heroku - Deployment of the Production Application Cloudinary - Is used to store Images online in the cloud.
+Github - Is used for version and source control.
+Gravatar - Default profile Images

 ### Design MockUps